top of page

 Xun Zhao-used.jpg

-Xun Zhao obtained his M.S. degree in Materials Science & Engineering from Sun Yat-Sen University in 2019.
+Xun Zhao is currently a Ph.D. student since 2019 in the Department of Bioengineering at the University of California, Los Angeles.
 His current research focuses on bioelectronics for energy and healthcare applications.
-Xun has already published 35 journal articles with 10 of them being the first authors in Chemical Reviews, Nature Materials, Nature Communication, Joule, Matter, Adv.
-Mater., Nano Energy, Adv.
-Energy Mater. et al. At his leisure, he likes playing badminton, swimming, and reading history.
+Xun has already published 45 journal articles with 16 of them being the first authors in Nature Materials (2), Nature Electronics, Chemical Reviews, Science Advances, Nature Communication, Joule, Matter, Advance Materials, et al. At his leisure, he likes playing badminton, swimming, and reading history.

 Guorui Chen.jpg